stavinski/angular-geo-maplocation/README.md

 ## Getting Started

-install [bower](http://bower.io/) if you don't already have it installed then run the following from the command line:
+Install [bower](http://bower.io/) if you don't already have it installed then run the following from the command line:

 ```
 bower install angular-geo-maplocation